Atrial fibrillation: supporting heart health by addressing root causes

 • Comprehensive gut health assessment

-Then, a personalised atrial fibrillation natural treatment plan will be formulated, and with the support of a health coach - an expert in behaviour change - patients will implement a plan that may include:
+Then, a personalised natural treatment plan for atrial fibrillation will be created.
+With the guidance of your practitioner and support from a health coach, an expert in behaviour change , you’ll be supported to put the plan into action.
+This may include:

-• An anti-inflammatory diet, like the Mediterranean diet, to help reduce inflammation
+• An anti-inflammatory diet (such as the Mediterranean diet) to reduce systemic inflammation

-• Removal of inflammatory foods like processed foods, refined vegetable oils and refined sugar
+• Avoiding inflammatory foods like processed foods, refined vegetable oils, and refined sugar

-• Stress management techniques like meditation or mindfulness
+• Stress management techniques, including meditation or mindfulness

-• Targeted protocols to address other factors like thyroid health, digestive disorders, or toxin exposure
+• Targeted protocols for contributing factors like thyroid health, digestive disorders, or toxin exposure

 How to reverse atrial fibrillation naturally